Partnerships and funding are key to improving water quality in Franklin County

 These Pennsylvanians are helping their communities in a big way, working to protect public health and water supply; reduce erosion and flooding; and support wildlife, habitat, and outdoor recreation, all of which also have economic impacts.

 “Planning” is an inadequate word to describe their endeavor, which requires a combination of teamwork, vision, and passion for community as well as case-making, numbers-crunching, and logistics-nailing.
 So we want to share an inside look at some of the work these awesome Pennsylvanians are doing in developing their plans, as they strive for healthy local waters and communities.

 Find our County Clean Water Action Plan at: franklinccd.org

 Who’s taking the lead in county plan development: Franklin County Planning Commission and Franklin County Conservation District.
 About 40 local leaders have participated, including folks from the Franklin County Farm Bureau, township supervisors and staff, and other municipal officials.

 Healthier streams and rivers mean: Improved plant life, better habitat for fish, and greater opportunities for recreation.
 Better quality of life for all.

-One thing in our plan we’re especially proud of: The plan presents an opportunity to reinvigorate local watershed organizations and county residents in rallying together to implement the plan’s BMPs to achieve local water quality improvements.
+One thing in our plan we’re especially proud of: The plan presents an opportunity to reinvigorate local watershed organizations and county residents in rallying together to implement the plan’s BMPs (Best Management Practices) to achieve local water quality improvements.

 Our stakeholder group generated some good ideas along these lines.
 Discussion is taking place regarding the establishment of a Penn State Extension Franklin County Master Watershed Steward Program, and other organizations can help contribute to this effort.
 A collaborative effort to promote water resource values, such as a Water Week, or Watershed Snapshots, is another possibility.
 An education and outreach effort to local municipal officials on stormwater management, open space, etc. and to the agricultural community on best management practices and soil health is being considered.